 It depends on the country where your driving license has been issued whether or not you can exchange yours for a German one, or whether you have to take a full German driving test.

 If you are a resident for longer than three years, you will be obliged to undergo the whole driver training and testing procedure from scratch.
 This is a costly and stressful and the test is in German language.

-You should apply for an exchange of your driving license for a German license to the local Driving License Office (Führerscheinstelle) of the local administrative department or town hall (Kreisverwaltung or Rathaus) approximately two months before the 6 months residency ends.
+You should apply for an exchange of your driving license for a German license to the local Driving License Office (Führerscheinstelle) of the local administrative department or town hall (Kreisverwaltung or Rathaus) approximately two months before the 6-months period ends.

 Generally, the following documents must be provided: